Author Maureen Bennie

 Maureen presents on book resources and how to use them, topics in autism, creates book lists for various audiences, writes book reviews for publishers, assesses libraries at organizations and tells them what areas they are lacking up to date information in.
-She was contributing author for the SAGE Handbook of Autism and Education to be published by SAGE, which is due to be released in June 2018.
-Her third book, A Community Guide to Supporting Individuals with Asperger Syndrome and High Functioning Autism Through Support Groups, Information Sessions, Workshops, and Activities has been accepted for publication by Autism Aspergers Publishing Co.
+She was a contributing author for the SAGE Handbook of Autism and Education published by SAGE, in September 2019.

 Maureen’s writing provides peer-to-peer support and information for educational and advocacy purposes only.
 As she is not a medical professional, Maureen’s writing should not be seen as providing medical advice.